 Previous Investments represent savings from new installations in the market above baseline.
-Majority of savings are from Residential CFL and TV, which are nearing baseline and will no longer produce new savings for the region after 2018.
+Majority of savings are from Residential CFL and TVs, which are nearing baseline and will no longer produce new savings for the region after 2018.

-The alliance has added 3 new electric initiatives that are still in early stages of development and savings forecast potential in preliminary stages of development: Window Attachments, Commercial HVAC (Dedicated Outdoor Air System), and Extended Motor Product Label.
+The alliance has added 3 new electric initiatives that are still in early stages of development and savings forecast potential in preliminary stages of development: Window Attachments, Commercial HVAC (Dedicated Outdoor Air System) and Extended Motor Product Label.
 This forecast adds risk in the savings profile for new programs in development based on budget reallocations that are unfavorable to New Construction and Building Envelope Product Groups.

-The alliance has confirmed two gas initiatives to continue which are Condensing Rooftop Units and Efficient Gas Water Heating as well as a new opportunity within the Residential New Construction Product Group Category.
+The alliance has confirmed two gas initiatives to continue--Condensing Rooftop Units and Efficient Gas Water Heating--and a new opportunity within the Residential New Construction Product Group Category.

-Near-term (2020-2024) savings in the Electric portfolio are majority generated by two primary programs that are in development: Retail Product Portfolio and Heat Pump Water Heaters.
+Near-term (2020-2024) savings forecasts in the electric portfolio are primarily generated by two programs that are in development: Retail Product Portfolio and Heat Pump Water Heaters.

-Chart above assumes Electric Heat Pump Water Heater can reach a small tank federal standard by 2025.
+The chart above assumes Electric Heat Pump Water Heater can reach a small tank federal standard by 2025.
 There is risk in achieving this date, and a significant portion of savings will be delayed if the standard date is moved out.

 Long-term (2025-2029 and 2030-2034) savings viability is highly dependent upon investment to ramp up new initiatives in the market; this will diversify the portfolio, alleviate current risk in the electric portfolio where there is high dependence on two programs, as well as ensure future stream of savings for the region.